apokalov/Java-reference-cards/README.md

 JPA provides several strategies for id generation:
 - TABLE uses sequence table in db
 - SEQUENCE special database objects to generate ids.
 Supported in Oracle and Postgres.
 - IDENTITY uses special `IDENTITY` columns in db.
 Identity sequencing requires the insert to occur before the id can be assigned, so it is not assigned on persist like other types of sequencing.
-You must either call commit() on the current transaction, or call flush() on the EntityManager.
+One must either call `commit()` on the current transaction, or call `flush()` on the EntityManager.
 ```java
     @Id
     @GeneratedValue(strategy = GenerationType.IDENTITY)